-When you have pain in your shoulder, finding someone who specializes in the shoulder can be more difficult that it seems.
+When you have pain in your shoulder, finding a shoulder specialist can be more difficult that it seems.
 Many people don’t know what to look for in a specialist, let alone know what shoulder specialists are called.

 Shoulder specials include: Orthopedic Surgeons, Physiatrists, Sports Medicine Physicians, and Orthopedic Physical Therapists.